 Awake spans the gap between the low-level data analysts are forced to work with today and the high-level concepts they actually need to focus on.
 The Security Knowledge Graph data model shows, for example, when devices arrive and leave and how they move around the network, and constantly gathers data to infer their characteristics.

 Awake also enables the analyst to move fluidly between low-level data and the high-level view of the related entities.
-If given an alert containing an IP address, EntityIQ allows the analyst to immediately identify the device and any notable behaviors it exhibited at the time of the alert.
-The analyst can also dive down and see detailed timelines of these behaviors with the actual network transactions using ActivityIQ.
+Given an alert containing an IP address in a SIEM, Awake allows the analyst in one click to pivot to the actual device and any notable behaviors it exhibited at the time of the alert.
+The analyst can also dive down and see detailed timelines of these behaviors with the actual network transactions.
 Importantly, Awake allows searches using any combination of the entity data from the Security Knowledge Graph and the low-level raw data points.

 To give a concrete example, suppose an analyst has intelligence that devices of a particular operating system version are targeted by a watering hole web site.
 In Awake, a single query can produce, in seconds, a list of just those devices running that OS version that have also visited the web site.
 To do this, the system filters devices by the OS version, then collates all historical network sessions from these devices that involved the website.
 Awake accounts for the fact that each such device may have had many different IP addresses over time and these IP addresses may also have been used by other, irrelevant devices at other times.

 The Awake Security Investigation Platform has to ingest raw data at high speeds, extract signal from that data to identify and track the entities in the environment to build the Security Knowledge Graph, then store it all in a way that can be queried flexibly and quickly by analysts.
 Additionally, it must support analytics that provide deeper insight into the entities’ behavior.
 The input data can arrive at volumes that exceed traditional solutions like SIEM by an order of magnitude.